 This boutique hotel in Sonoma is clustered around a firepit courtyard shaded by an ancient tree.
 The bungalow-style rooms and suites at MacArthur Place make for a relaxing base to enjoy the fruits of the famous wineries in Sonoma.
 Visit the on-site cafe, the Porch, to pick up a coffee and picnic ingredients to take with you on your visits to local attractions, such as the Sonoma TrainTown Railroad and Jack London State Historic Park.

 What you’re drinking in Sonoma matters as much as where and how you’re drinking it, especially at the Lodge at Sonoma Resort.
 Will you keep it casual and merely attend the evening wine receptions, or will you help yourself to the self-serve wine experience in the lobby?
 If you need help deciding, you can visit the High Horse – the converted horse trailer acting as a poolside bar.
 You won’t need your wit and wisdom to choose, though – especially if you go and order a drink at the Wit & Wisdom restaurant on-site.

-This welcoming inn features 16 individually designed guest rooms, each one colorfully adorned with original artworks depicting classic cars, motels and other Americana icons.
+This welcoming inn features 16 individually designed guest rooms, each colorfully adorned with original artworks depicting classic cars, motels and other Americana icons.
 Some also feature a private patio or deck, an ideal place to sit back with a glass of Sonoma wine.
 The inn can even help arrange activities to help you explore the Sonoma Valley, including hot-air balloon rides and cooking classes.

-Each of the seven rooms at Cinnamon Bear Creekside Inn is individually decorated, but all are named for classic jazz musicians and feature antique furnishings that fit with their retro themes.
+Each of the seven rooms at Cinnamon Bear Creekside Inn is individually decorated, but all are named for classic jazz musicians and feature antique furnishings that fit their retro themes.
 The lovely flower-rich gardens overlook Sonoma Creek, and as a guest, you’ll be provided with a much sought-after wine passport, granting you free tastings at local wineries.